POSITION: Outdoor Education (OE) Guide

 If you are a Canadian work permit holder, please also enclose a copy of your work permit with your application.

-Recruitment for this position is ongoing based on current need.
-Only applicants selected for an interview will be contacted.
+Recruitment for this position is based on current need for OE Guides.
+Only successful candidates will be contacted.